MakenaJones/mental_health_searches/README.md

 II.
 Forecast Models During Pandemic
 * Both SARIMA and Recursive multi-step models for the Most Restricted States were improved when it came to forecasting 'anxiety', 'mental health' and particularly 'depression', when exogenous features were included in the models.
+* The recursive multistep forecasting models for the least restricted states were improved for 'depression', 'anxiety' and particularly 'mental health' searches by including exogenous features whereas the SARIMA with exogenous features only performed better for this group of states in predicting 'addiction' searches.

 III.
 Forecast Models After Pandemic